Cardholder Frequently Asked Questions

 Convenience and flexibility

-This new debit card is a particularly useful option for recipients that do not have bank accounts.
-The cards are cost-efficient, more secure, easy-to-use, and provide many options for making withdrawals and purchases.
+This debit card is a helpful option for custodial parents that don't have bank accounts.
+The cards are cost-efficient, secure, easy-to-use, and provide many options for making withdrawals and purchases.

 Benefits of the card include:

 - Use everywhere Mastercard debit cards are accepted – in-stores, online or by phone